 Except under very limited circumstances, non-dentists are not allowed to own any part of a dental practice.
 See California Corporations Code §13401.5.
 One exception allows the dentist to hire an MSO to provide professional support services.
 These can include such services as office space and equipment rentals, accounts payable and billing services, scheduling, traditional marketing (but see below about patient referrals), and staffing of non-licensed personnel, SO LONG AS the compensation arrangement is not calculated, directly or indirectly, to the profitability of the professional practice.
 For example, an MSO that charges a dentist for such services with (a) a flat monthly rate, or (b) a set percentage of expenses regardless of income, is perfectly legitimate.
 A dentist may also hire an MSO if payment "is based on a percentage of gross revenue or similar type of contractual arrangement; if the consideration is commensurate with the value of the services furnished or with the fair rental value of any premises or equipment leased or provided by the recipient to the payer."
 See California Business & Professions Code §650.

 It is my opinion that any payment arrangement based on gross revenues almost certainly does not meet this standard, particularly when the practice is profitable.
 Regardless of legality, I strongly disapprove of non-dental ownership in dental practices, since the dentist will be the one subject to discipline for the MSO's professional decisions.
 While MSO contracts specify that only the dentist makes professional/clinical decisions, the MSO does make professional/clinical decisions when it chooses vendors for supplies, equipment and lab services, determines insurance coding, engages in hiring and supervision of licensed personnel, and claims control over patient charts.
-While I am aware that the "gross receipts" approach is legal in specific circumstances, and although other attorneys may disagree with my position, I am not willing to do any legal work setting up or representing the MSO on a "gross receipts" basis, since I believe MSOs almost certainly put the dentist's professional license at risk.
+While I am aware that the "gross receipts" approach is legal in specific circumstances, and although other attorneys may disagree with my position, I am not willing to do any legal work setting up or representing MSOs with non-dentist members on a "gross receipts" basis, since I believe MSOs with non-dentist members almost certainly put the dentist's professional license at risk.

 May I pay commissions or referral fees to dentists or non-dentists for patient referrals?